AmarnathCJD/AmarnathCJD/README.md

 <h2>About Me</h2>

-<p align="justify">I am a FullStack developer with 4 years of coding experience.</p>
+<p><b>I am a FullStack developer with 4 years of coding experience.
-<p align="justify">My goal with coding is to help others.
-I enjoy being able to create something that other people can use to make their lives easier.</p>
+My goal with coding is to help others.
+I enjoy being able to create something that other people can use to make their lives easier.

-<p align="justify">Over the last few years, my knowledge and experience with Golang, Python, Rust have expanded, as has my main project (gogram).
+Over the last few years, my knowledge and experience with Golang, Python, Rust have expanded, as has my main project (gogram).
 I am also fluent in developing well feat.
-Android Apps via kotlin and jetpack-compose within the java enviroinment.</p>
+Android Apps via kotlin and jetpack-compose within the java enviroinment.
+Most recently I've been trying to get better at using next.js and flutter.

-<p align="justify">Most recently I've been trying to get better at using next.js and flutter.</p>
+</b></p>

 [![Code Time](https://wakatime.com/badge/user/10d55880-38a5-4eda-91a6-9a041dc78976.svg)](https://wakatime.com/@10d55880-38a5-4eda-91a6-9a041dc78976)